xherin1999/noetia/noetia-whitepaper-v0.1-beta31.md

   You can prove things about large structures, economics, geometry, recursion, even “multiplication-like” behaviors—*as long as the verifier only checks a finite witness*.

 - **Primitive complexity (at the boundary):**
-  These are the operations the boundary treats as *built-in ontology constructors*.
+  These are the operations the boundary treats as its minimal interface constructors.
   Boundary Minimalism says: keep these primitives extremely small (the Five), otherwise the boundary begins to behave like a hidden meta-constitution.

 So we explicitly separate: